-Since the new constitution entered into force, a number of public authorities have begun change work.
-Kenyan tax, audit and statistical authorities, the police and prison service all cooperate with corresponding Swedish public authorities to develop their operations; for example, Sida supports cooperation between Statistics Sweden and the Kenya National Bureau of Statistics focused on developing reliable and usable gender equality statistics.
+Since Kenya adopted a new constitution in 2010, several agencies have begun to make changes.
+The Kenyan tax, audit and statistics authorities, the police and the prison and probation service are working with their Swedish counterparts to develop their operations.
+For example, Sida is supporting cooperation between the Statistics Sweden and the Kenya National Bureau of Statistics, which focuses on producing reliable and useful gender equality statistics.

-Despite economic developments, the gap between rich and poor continues to grow.
-While Kenya is the economic centre of the region, the financial market has not yet developed to the extent that the country can reap the benefits of international trade.
-Unemployment is high and the majority of the population work in the informal sector, where they lack basic labour rights
+Despite economic development, the gap between rich and poor continues to grow.
+Kenya is the economic centre of the region, but the market has still not developed to allow the country to reap the benefits of international trade.
+Unemployment is high and the majority of the population works in the informal sector, where they lack employment protection.

-While agriculture provides a large percentage of the country’s jobs and export earnings, the sector is inefficient and vulnerable to climate change.
-Sida supports the country’s agricultural reform via the Agricultural Sector Development Support Programme (ASDSP) to make the agricultural sector more modern, productive, and sustainable.
-This provides farmers with greater opportunities to sell their products, thus creating jobs and increasing incomes and food security.
+Agriculture accounts for a large percentage of jobs and export earnings in Kenya, but the sector is inefficient and vulnerable to climate change.
+Sida is supporting the country’s agricultural reform through the Agricultural Sector Development Support Programme (ASDSP) to make the agricultural sector more modern, productive and sustainable.
+This increases farmers’ ability to sell their produce, which creates jobs and increases people’s income and access to food.

 Unemployment is particularly high among young people in rural areas.
-The Generation Kenya programme helps young people living in poverty to obtain meaningful employment on fair terms.
-The programme offers training and then matches young people with companies looking for staff.
-Over 350 Kenyan companies are involved in this collaboration.
+The Generation Kenya programme helps young people living in poverty find meaningful, decent jobs by providing training and then matching them with companies that want to hire them.
+The partnership involves over 350 companies in Kenya.

-Many of the Kenyans living in poverty do not have access to basic public services.
-With Sida’s support, Kenya is building up a national social safety net system.
-The ultimate goal is for even the most vulnerable to have access to healthcare, food and cash support.
-The programme focuses on children, the elderly, and people with disabilities.
+Many Kenyans living in poverty do not have access to basic social services.
+Kenya, with Sida’s support, is improving the National Social Protection Programme (NSNP) through the United Nations Children’s Fund (UNICEF) and the United Nations Food Programme (WFP).
+The aim is to ensure that even the most vulnerable have access to health care, food and cash assistance.
+The programme focuses on children, the elderly and people with disabilities.

 Sources on this page